 For race day

 - Running kit – This goes without saying, but maybe try on your running kit one last time before packing them into your suitcase.
 Make sure everything’s in tip-top condition and fits well because 42km is a long way to run in uncomfortable wear.
-Other things to include in your running kit: compression socks, waterproof phone case, anti-chafing cream, water pack or bottle, and running belt.
+Other things to include in your running kit: compression socks, waterproof phone case, anti-chafing cream, water pack or bottle, run-safe glasses, and running belt.

 - Medication – Separate from your toiletries, your loot of medication should also be ready and well-packed.
 Along with your meds, be sure to stash some supplements, too, if you take any!